 Step 2: Organize Product & Vendor Information

-The first step in organizing your inventory is to set up your stock and supplier information in a reliable and accessible system.
+The first step to organizing inventory is to set up your stock and supplier information in a reliable and accessible system.
 Some businesses will use manual tracking methods such as spreadsheets to keep track of their products and vendors.

-However, as was the case at my store, the best option for retailers is to use a POS system that will keep searchable vendor and product directories.
+However, the best option for retailers is to use a POS system that features searchable vendor and product directories.

 There are lots of POS systems to choose from, and they all have unique inventory systems.
 Read our guide to learn more about the best POS inventory systems for your business.